My Approach to Therapy

 Collaborating with other professionals

 I am a team player who values collaboration with other professionals.
-Whenever it makes sense, and only with your permission, I will contact your primary care provider, prescribing psychiatrist, or couples counselor, in order to coordinate our efforts toward helping you.
+Whenever it makes sense, and only with your permission, I will contact your primary care provider, prescribing psychiatrist, couples counselor, or other professional, in order to coordinate our efforts toward helping you.
 When we first meet, and again whenever needed, I can discuss with you the question of combining medication or other treatments with your therapy.
 I can also make referrals to trusted colleagues.

 Please visit the Links page for more details on cognitive-behavioral therapy.